woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-marketing-text.md

 1. In <b>Marketing Text</b>, specify one of the following options:
      - <i>None</i> : Do not use this feature.
-     - <i>Product Long Description</i> : During synchronization, the WooCommerce Connector pushes the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Long Description</b> in your WooCommerce store.
+     - <i>Product Long Description</i> : During synchronization, the WooCommerce Connector pushes the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Long Description</b> in your webstore.
-     - <i>Product Short Description</i> : During synchronization, the WooCommerce Connector pushes the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Short Description</b> in your WooCommerce store.
+     - <i>Product Short Description</i> : During synchronization, the WooCommerce Connector pushes the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Short Description</b> in your webstore.

 ## See also